saeziae/xkb-catalan/README.md

 # xkb-catalan
-just add keyboard alias in xcb to display a catalan flag in KDE keyboard layout
+just add keyboard alias in xkb to display a catalan flag in KDE keyboard layout

 ```
 sudo bash ./install.sh